 Bear vs. Bull Market

 A bull market is when everything is just wonderful: Markets are on the rise and investors are confident that strong results will continue.
 Though the market can have “bullish” days, technically, a bull market is when the market increases in value at least 20 percent.
+We're currently in the longest-running bull market in history.
 Hint: Bull market means “up” because real-life bulls attack by driving their horns up in the air.

 A bear market is the inverse: The market—and investor confidence—is declining.
 The job and housing markets may also be down.
 The upside, however is that bear markets are a bonanza for savvy investors, as prices have recovered historically (and then some) after every bear market.
 You can remember that it means “down” because bears attack their victims by swiping their paws downward.